The Animal Mind - Ethics, Sentience and Society

 Who is this Animal Mind course for?

-This course is ideal for anyone interested in philosophy, psychology, animal behaviour, ethics, science, or lifelong learning.
-No previous study of philosophy is required.
+This course is suitable for anyone interested in philosophy, ethics, animal welfare, public policy, science, or contemporary social issues.

 Course venue